chocolateboy/get-wild/README.md

 value and returns a function which takes an object and an optional default value and returns the value(s) located at the path.

-Note that, when the generated function is passed to `map`, the arity needs to be fixed to avoid misinterpreting `map`'s second argument (the index) as a default value.
+Note that, when the generated function is passed to `flatMap`, the arity needs to be fixed to avoid misinterpreting `flatMap`'s second argument (the index) as a default value.
 To avoid this, the [`pluck`](#pluck) variant can be used, which does this automatically.

 <a name="getter-fp"></a>
 ### getter